aws-samples/sample-smml-cookbook/APPENDIX.md

 - **Cluster:** A cluster is multiple nodes interacting together to solve a job or a request.
 Examples of AWS technology that can spin up and help you manage clusters are AWS Parallel Cluster, Parallel Computing Service, SageMaker Hyperpod, and Elastic Kubernetes Service.

 - **Orchestrator:** An orchestrator or scheduler is used to schedule and manage jobs across a computing environment.
 This may be scheduling  jobs typically on a compute environment with more than one node.
 They are responsible for queing jobs, batching jobs together, or splitting jobs across multiple nodes.
 Some examples are slurm, kubernetes, volcano, and ray.
+## Environment
+We are utilizing the following architecture:
+ToDo

+This includes 2 g6.12xlarges each with 4 L4 GPUs on this.
+This was the smallest most up to date series of GPUs that allow us to demonstrate the majority of the concepts needed to understand the foundations of SMML.
+We utilize PCS as a simple, lightweight cluster deployment, and install a VSCode server on the head node for easy and interactive interactions with a cluster.
+We utilize slurm as it is one of the most common orchestrators.
+Many or all of these can be switches out in your use case, but the core concepts we demonstrate all still apply.

 ## Resources
 ### Links
 TBD